-IFSEDs are recognized in a limited number of states and provide emergency services without being associated with an existing hospital.
+IFSEDs are recognized in a limited number of states and provide emergency services without being hospital.
 Currently, most are not Medicare providers and are not reimbursed by Medicare.
-Those IFSEDs that are Medicare providers are treated as outpatient clinics and reimbursed under various Medicare Part B payment systems (e.g., the physician fee schedule), but not the outpatient prospective payment system (PPS).
+Those IFSEDs that are Medicare providers are treated as outpatient clinics and reimbursed under various Medicare Part B payment systems (e.g. the physician fee schedule), but not the outpatient prospective payment system (PPS).